 How to season cast iron pans is a simple step in creating a non-stick surface for the best cooking experience.
 Cast iron is an heirloom that can last for generations when proper care is maintained.

 Cast iron is my favorite kitchen staple for cooking and baking.
-I use it to make crispy sweet potatoes, pan-fried chicken tenders, cornbread, and even a homemade blueberry crisp dessert.
+I make crispy sweet potatoes, pan-fried chicken tenders, cornbread, and even a homemade blueberry crisp dessert.

 Why Cast Iron?

-- Versatile: from the stovetop to oven and even a camp fire, you can cook nearly anything in cast iron making it the most verstaile cookware.
+- Versatile: from the stove top to the oven and even a campfire, you can cook nearly anything in cast iron, making it the most versatile cookware.

-- Non-Stick Seasoning: The most wonderful thing about cast iron cookware is the non-stick surface making it easy to cook and clean.
+- Non-Stick Seasoning: The most beautiful thing about cast iron cookware is the non-stick surface making it easy to cook and clean.

 What is Cast Iron Seasoning?

-Seasoning is a hard, protective coating that has been baked into the cast iron skillet by heating a thin layer of oil (fat).
+Seasoning is a hard, protective coating baked into the cast iron skillet by heating a thin layer of oil (fat).
 With regular use, the cast iron skillet builds up a non-stick surface that makes it easy to cook foods in and simple to clean.